Gavin Affleck

 Gavin Affleck (born October 11, 1958), FRAIC, is a Canadian architect known for the design of cultural institutions and public spaces.
 He is the founding partner of the Montreal firm Affleck de la Riva alongside Richard de la Riva, and is the son of architect and Arcop founder Ray Affleck.
-Affleck is an elected Fellow of the Royal Architectural Institute of Canada (FRAIC), a member of the Quebec Order of Architects (OAQ) and the Ontario Association of Architects (OOA), as well as a LEED-certified architect.
+Affleck is an elected Fellow of the Royal Architectural Institute of Canada (FRAIC), a member of the Quebec Order of Architects (OAQ) and the Ontario Association of Architects (OAA), as well as a LEED-certified architect.

-Education and Career
+Education and career

 Gavin Affleck was born in Montreal on October 11, 1958.
 His father, Ray, was an esteemed architect and founder of the Montreal-based architectural firm Arcop, which was famous for designing many iconic buildings in Montreal, including Place Bonaventure and Place Ville-Marie.
 Growing up in an architect's household, especially at a time when his father's firm was so involved with shaping the cityscape of Montreal, Affleck got an inside look at the practice from a younger age than most.
 For his sixth birthday, Affleck "was given the working model for Place Bonaventure" which subsequently got demolished in the basement of a house with four boys in it, including animator Neil Affleck.
 Affleck has said that this showed him "how a building was put together by taking it apart."

 In 1980, Affleck began studies at McGill University's School of Architecture and graduated with a Bachelor of Science in Architecture in 1984 and Bachelor of Architecture in 1985.
 After interning at Jodoin, Lamarre, Pratte et associés architectes (1986–88) and at Arcop (1988–89), Affleck set up his own practice.
 In 1990 his housing plan was awarded First Prize in a pan-Canadian design competition, while in 1992 a home design, entered in La casa più bella del mondo (Milan), received a jury special mention.
 In 1995 Affleck partnered with Governor General's Award recipient, Richard de la Riva, to form Affleck de la Riva.
 Their design for La Maison des trois jardins earned the 1998 Canadian Architect Award of Excellence, while Minton Hill House received a 2005 Home of the Year Award from Architecture Magazine.